First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 How Can I Prevent Hammertoes?

 Check your feet regularly for problems.
 This is especially true if you have diabetes or any other medical condition that causes poor circulation or numbness in your toes.
-If you do, check your feet daily so that problems can be caught early on.
+If you do, check feet daily so that problems can be caught early on.

 Good circulation is essential.
 When you're sitting down, put your feet up.
 If you've been sitting for a while, stretch your legs and feet.
 Give yourself a foot massage -- or trade foot massages with someone you love.
 A warm foot bath is also a good idea.